CommandString/Pdo/README.md

 $driver->query("SELECT * FROM table");
 $rows = $driver->fetchAll(PDO::FETCH_ASSOC);
 ```
-The driver will store the PDOStatement internally and detect if the method your invoking exists in PDOStatement or PDO and invoke the method on the instance accordingly. *Thankfully there's no method names that are the same between the two classes*
+The driver will store the PDOStatement internally and detect if the method your invoking exists in PDOStatement or PDO and invoke it whichever instance accordingly. *Thankfully there's no method names that are the same between the two classes*

 ## Preparing a statement
 ```php